Wills & Tax Planning for Farmers & Landowners - The Current Position

 Introduction

-Such work is very much part of inheritance tax (IHT) and ‘probate’ planning and also the understanding of the farming family’s needs and wishes as translated into tax planning and will protection.
+Such work is very much part of IHT and ‘probate’ planning and also the understanding of the farming family’s needs and wishes as translated into tax planning and will protection.
 The session is suitable for anyone currently acting for farmers and landowners and will provide a useful update on identifying the problems and finding the tax solutions.
-A large amount of planning post the Autumn 2024 Budget has been lifetime transfers and we must consider their impact on wills and the full succession planning in context.
+A large amount of planning post the Autumn 2024 Budget has been lifetime transfers and we must consider their impact on wills and the full succession planning in context of the draft legislation having been published.

 What You Will Learn